AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 If your data is a text, it is required to specify the root.
 For a list of phrases, this setting is optional – by default, the first word of the first string is automatically selected.

-When setting the root of a list of phrases or a text, keep in mind that it **case senstive** and needs to be **a single word**.
+Please keep in mind that {api:anychart.charts.Wordtree#word}word(){api} is **case senstive** and that the string you pass to it needs to be **a single word**.

-In tree data the root can be both a word and a word combination.
+**Note:** In tree data the root can be both a word and a word combination.
 Phrases and texts, however, are parsed into single words, so the root is also a single word, and even if you set it manually, it still needs to be a single word for the chart to work correctly.

 In the sample below, ...